airbytehq/airbyte/docs/integrations/sources/hubspot.md

 | `tickets`                   | `tickets`                                                                                                    |
 | `workflows`                 | `automation`                                                                                                 |

-## Setup guide

-### Step 1: Set up the HubSpot source connector
+### Step 2: Set up the HubSpot source connector in Airbyte

 1. Log in to your [Airbyte Cloud](https://cloud.airbyte.com/workspaces) or Airbyte Open Source account.
-2. Click **Sources** and then click **+ New source**.
+2. From the Airbyte UI, click **Sources**, then click on **+ New Source** and select **Confluence** from the list of available sources.
-3. On the Set up the source page, select **HubSpot** from the Source type dropdown.
-4. Enter a **Source name** for your source.
+3. Enter a **Source name** of your choosing.
-5. You can use OAuth or an Private Apps to authenticate your HubSpot account.
-We recommend using OAuth for Airbyte Cloud and an Private Apps for Airbyte Open Source.
+4. From the **Authentication** dropdown, select your chosen authentication method:
-   - To authenticate using OAuth for Airbyte Cloud, ensure you have [set the appropriate scopes for HubSpot](#prerequisite) and then click **Authenticate your HubSpot account** to sign in with HubSpot and authorize your account.
+   - To authenticate using OAuth for Airbyte Cloud, ensure you have [set the appropriate scopes for HubSpot](#step-1-set-up-the-authentication-method-and-scopes-in-hubspot) and then click **Authenticate your HubSpot account** to sign in with HubSpot and authorize your account.
-   - To authenticate using a Private App, select **Private App** from the Authentication dropdown and enter the Access Token for your HubSpot account which you can obtain by following the instructions provided by Hubspot [here](https://developers.hubspot.com/docs/api/private-apps).
+   - To authenticate using a Private App, select **Private App** from the Authentication dropdown and enter the Access Token for your HubSpot account.
-6. For **Start date**, use the provided datepicker or enter the date programmatically in the following format:
+5. For **Start date**, use the provided datepicker or enter the date programmatically in the following format:
 `yyyy-mm-ddThh:mm:ssZ`.
 The data added on and after this date will be replicated.
 If this field is blank, Airbyte will replicate all data.
-7. Click **Set up source** and wait for the tests to complete.
+6. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes